-Course # 4126 Grade Level: 11 or 12 Prerequisite: A or B in Spanish 3, or Grade C with teacher recommendation Length: 1 year
+Course # 4126 Grade Level: 11 or 12

+Prerequisite: A or B in Spanish 3 or grade C with teacher

+recommendation Length: 1 year

 This course meets UC/CSU and District requirements for world language credit.
 The focus of this course will be on language acquisition and Spanish cultural awareness.
 The purpose is to develop moderate language skills in listening, speaking, reading and writing and for students to express themselves in a general but culturally appropriate manner.
 By studying the language and culture within the context of Spanish speaking countries students will also be prepared to make a positive impact on humanity.
 The course will take an interdisciplinary approach whereby the instructor will work with other colleagues in different disciplines to help students create overlapping projects whose end result will be both synergistic and complementary.
 Target language exposure will increase every year.
-The IB exam will be offered in May.
+IB Diploma students have priority enrollment in this class.
+Other students may enroll if space permits.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.

-Prerequisite: A or B in Spanish 3; Grade C with teacher
+Prerequisite: A or B in Spanish 3 or grade C with teacher recommendation.

-recommendation; signed IB contract Length: 1st year of a 2 year course
+Length: 1st year of a 2 year course

 This course meets UC/CSU and District graduation requirements for world language.
 The Spanish B HL course consists of 2 years of IB for 11th and 12th grades.
 The focus of this course will be on language acquisition and Spanish cultural awareness.
 The purpose is to develop language skills in listening, speaking, reading and writing and for students to express themselves in a culturally appropriate manner.
-The course will include the study of the Spanish -speaking countries, people, and culture.
+The course will include the study of the Spanish-speaking countries, people, and culture.
 The chosen works will encourage the investigation of cultural awareness in literature and film and will promote tolerance, empathy, and a genuine respect for perspectives different than their own.
 The course will take an interdisciplinary approach whereby the instructor will work with other colleagues in different disciplines to help students create overlapping projects whose end result will be both synergistic and complementary.
 Target language exposure will increase every year.
-Students are encouraged to take the IB exam in grade 12.
+IB Diploma students have priority enrollment in this class.
+Other students may enroll if space permits.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.